 SAFETY TIPS FOR PEOPLE WHO WORK ON HIGHWAYS

 - It’s essential to know how to remain safe while working on a highway.
 Consider the accompanying wellbeing tips to protect yourself from any mishaps:

 - High Visibility Clothing – wear high permeability garments, ideally fluorescent or reflective.
 This will help the drivers to be alert while passing through the construction zone.

 - Be Observant – Before you move your position be certain to look.
-Focus on blindsides, moving construction equipment for every single potential risk.
+Focus on blindsides, and moving construction equipment for every single potential risk.

-- Use Spotters – Use spotters to pay special attention to threat, when loading and unloading gear from vehicles.
+- Use Spotters – Use spotters to pay special attention to threats, when loading and unloading gear from vehicles.
 In case you’re a spotter, know where best to stand and affirm what hand signals mean.

 - Understand Communication Signals – Understand all communication signals used between hardware administrators and laborers on foot.

-- Don’t Stand Under Suspended Equipment – Never stand under suspended hardware like cans, booms or arms.
+- Don’t Stand Under Suspended Equipment – Never stand under suspended hardware like cans, booms, or arms.
 Be particularly careful in territories that use cans.

 - Apply Parking Brakes – Be certain to apply all parking brakes on gear.
 Vehicles stopped on slopes should use properly sized blocks put behind or before the tires.